CyberianIce/momentjs-business/README.md

 momentjs-business
 =================

-MomentJS extension for business days calculations (without iteration loops)
+MomentJS is an extension for business days calculations (without iteration loops) with moment.js.
+This is clone of original version with some minor improvements to calculate business days with greather precision and flexibility of setting up workdays/weekends for your needs.

 Installation